 The GTR is very much in keeping with what you'd expect of a sportive bike from an Italian brand.
 Neither Colnago, Pinarello nor Bianchi tend to relax geometry – or compromise anything, for that matter – when designing a bike intended for the endurance rider, and the GTR is no different.
-In fact its shape is very much classic ProTour, with the wheelbase being just a few millimetres longer and the head-tube barely 10mm taller.
-The length of top-tube and reach are consistent and those frame angles haven’t been relaxed.
+In fact its shape is very much classic ProTour, with the wheelbase being just a few mm longer and the head tube barely 10mm taller.
+The length of top tube and reach are consistent and those frame angles haven’t been relaxed.

 On the road that translates to a bike that feels flighty and swift.
 It carves through corners impressively; it's a bike we could easily have pushed harder on descents and through twists and turns, never reaching its limit before we reached ours.

 The ride quality is impressive: it combines a firm efficient feel, which promises rapid acceleration on the flat, with a gliding character across broken and battered tarmac surfaces.
-On our section of broken unmetalled road, midway through the test loop, the GTR rolls with a smoothness comparable to Specialized’s Roubaix.
-If we had a cobbled classic sportive in mind then the GTR would be a bike we’d like to be astride.
+On one section of broken unmetalled road, midway through the test loop, the GTR rolls with a smoothness comparable to Specialized’s Roubaix.
+If we had a Cobbled Classic sportive in mind then the GTR would be a bike we’d like to be astride.